-2.2 BIOLOGICAL ENVIRONMENT
+2.2 BIOLOGICAL ENVIRONMENT 2.2.1 Flora

-2.2.1 Flora

-The general area has lots of vegetation (trees) mostly along the roads and along the boundaries including compounds.
-The project area has vegetation which shall be cleared to pave way to the proposed project.
+The general area is overgrown with vegetation (trees) mostly along the roads and along the boundaries including compounds.
+The project area is covered with maize and vegetable plantation which shall be cleared to pave way to the proposed project.